 - Food cravings

 Around 85 percent of women report some emotional or physical changes around the time their period occurs.
 If these physical and emotional symptoms are severe, it might be a sign of premenstrual syndrome (PMS).
 PMS usually begins one or two weeks before menstruation and is brought on by rising and falling hormonal levels just before the period begins.

 Some women may also experience positive sensations such as relief, release, euphoria, feelings of a new beginning, invigoration, connection with nature, creative energy, exhilaration, increased sex drive and more intense orgasms.

 Is there a Way to Relieve Menstrual Symptoms?

-Spasmodic cramping – believed to be caused by prostaglandins, chemicals that affect muscle tension.
+- Spasmodic cramping – believed to be caused by prostaglandins, chemicals that affect muscle tension.
 Some prostaglandins cause relaxation while some cause constriction.
-Foods such as vegetables and fish, high in linoleic and liblenic acids, increases the prostaglandins for aiding muscle relaxation.
+Foods such as vegetables and fish, high in linoleic and linolenic acids, increases the prostaglandins for aiding muscle relaxation.